 Risks Assumed Number

-Market risks, including fluctuations in costs, demand, pricing, &
+Market risks, including fluctuations in costs, demand, pricing, and

-inventory 98
+inventory 73

-General business risks (e.g., related to ownership of PP&E) 80
+General business risks (e.g., related to ownership of PP&E) 61

-Credit and collection risks 67
+Credit and collection risks 47

-Financial risks, including interest rates & currency 37
+Product liability risks 38

-Product liability risks 26
+Financial risks, including interest rates and currency 30

-R&D risks 14
+Research and development risks 15

 The majority of APAs have Covered Transactions that involve numerous business functions and risks.
-For instance, with respect to functions, multinational groups that manufacture products typically conduct research and development, engage in product design and engineering, manufacture the product, market and distribute the product, and perform support functions such as legal, finance, and human resources services.
+For instance, with respect to functions, multinational groups that manufacture products typically conduct research and development (R&D), engage in product design and engineering, manufacture the product, market and distribute the product, and perform support functions such as legal, finance, and human resources services.
 Regarding risks, these groups are subject to market risks, R&D risks, financial risks, credit and collection risks, product liability risks, and general business risks.
 In the APA evaluation process, a significant amount of time and effort is devoted to understanding how the functions and risks are allocated among the controlled group of companies that are party to the Covered Transactions.